-Stephen Slade is a Senior Advisor to DHC’s government relations staff.
-He has more than 35 years of experience in federal, state, local, and international government affairs, as well as an extensive background in corporate government relations in the airline industry, where he worked for many years.
+Stephen Slade is a registered lobbyist, attorney and Senior Advisor to Davidoff Hutcher & Citron’s government relations staff.
+Mr. Slade has more than 35 years of experience in federal, state, local, and international government affairs, as well as an extensive background in corporate government relations in the airline industry, where he worked for many years.

 Since joining the firm, Mr. Slade has successfully lobbied for many of the DHC’s clients, successfully seeking Congressional appropriations and Federal Government grants.
 He is thoroughly familiar with the Congressional appropriations process, guiding clients through all procedures including preparation and presentation of testimony at hearings and all necessary follow up actions.